Recently updated on November 29th, 2022 at 09:03 pm

 Here we look at the top 5 wedge pillows capable of providing elevation and support.

-The dual-component system has a patented design to create an elevated and side sleeping position for relief from acid reflux.
+The tri-component system has a patented design to create an elevated and side sleeping position for relief from acid reflux.
 The system can also be used for snoring and sleep apnea.
 Because you aren’t going to slide down this pillow, you remain in the right position all night long and get maximum relief.